God’s Girls Are . . . Warriors

 Share

-Captivating evidence that God did intend something better is found right in the middle of the well-worn pathway running through the Bible’s most ancient chapters.
-Absorb the dramatic words describing what happens following Adam’s creation and commissioning, as found in Genesis 2:18-23:
+Captivating evidence that God did intend something better is found along the well-worn pathway running through the Bible’s most ancient chapters.
+Absorb what happens following Adam’s creation and commissioning, found in Genesis 2:18-23:

 Then the LORD God said, “It is not good that the man should be alone; I will make him a helper fit for him.”
 Now out of the ground the LORD God had formed every beast of the field and every bird of the heavens and brought them to the man to see what he would call them.
 And whatever the man called every living creature, that was its name.
 The man gave names to all livestock and to the birds of the heavens and to every beast of the field.
 But for Adam there was not found a helper fit for him.
 So the LORD God caused a deep sleep to fall upon the man, and while he slept took one of his ribs and closed up its place with flesh.
 And the rib that the LORD God had taken from the man he made into a woman and brought her to the man.
 Then the man said,